Iyad87/SpringMVCWeather/README.md

 ## Testing

-I'm adding a set of unit tests for each layer.
-I'm still wiring up the goop so this is next.
+There are unit tests at each layer (Java, Spring MVC, Angular JS)

+To run the angular unit tests you need to run `./node_modules/.bin/karma start`

 ## Deployment